 - Architecture: Hospital buildings, treatment rooms and wide corridors.

-- State of Disrepair: Largely in ruins, some structures remain accessible.
+- State of disrepair: Largely in ruins, some structures remain accessible.

-- Access: Access is restricted and requires discretion and precaution.
+- Access: Access is restricted and requires discretion and caution.

-4: The Abandoned Coal Mine of Monteton
+4: The Abandoned Monteton Coal Mine

 Site Features